dribnet/purvs/README.md

   * `offsety3`: Controls the Y offset of Arc3
   * `offsety4`: Controls the Y offset of Arc4

-  I added new parameters for the Y value of the arcs due to when i created some of the letters i found that they were floating above the base line.
+At first I only wanted the parameters for rotationa and offsetx but through the course of the project with other letters i found that adding parameters for offsety made it easier to move and clean up.

-  I have also added animation for the letters and i must say they are exactly how i wanted them to be done.